eddieantonio/cree-sro-syllabics/README.md

 -----

 [Visit the full documentation here][documentation]!
-Confused about words like "syllabics", "transliterator", or even "orthography"?
+Confused about words like "syllabics", "transliterator", or "orthography"?
 Visit [the glossary][glossary]!

 [documentation]: https://crk-orthography.readthedocs.io/en/stable/